SSWConsulting/SSW.Rules.Content/rules/copy-views-and-comments-before-deleting-a-video-version/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you take a copy of the data (views and comments) before deleting a version for good?
+title: Video data - Do you take a copy of the data (views and comments) before deleting a version for good?
 guid: 33bb6ebc-647b-4fd0-b03e-4595b5ccf0a3
 uri: copy-views-and-comments-before-deleting-a-video-version
 created: 2020-09-08T19:45:07.0000000Z